sanjay9616/JavaScript/general1.md

 142	What is a polyfill
 139	What is an app shell model

-117	What is the purpose of clearTimeout method
-118	What is the purpose of clearInterval method
 119	How do you redirect new page in javascript

 116	What are PWAs
 110	What is ECMAScript
 108	Why is JavaScript treated as Single threaded

-106	What is the use of setTimeout
-107	What is the use of setInterval

 104	What are the steps involved in return false usage